Clever/policies/european-privacy-notice.md

 **To Submit your Privacy Rights Requests.** You may submit a request to exercise your rights under applicable data protection laws through the mechanism described below.
 We may need to verify your identity before processing your request, which may require us to request additional personal data from you or require you to log into your account, if you have one.
 In certain circumstances, we may decline or limit your request, particularly where we are unable to verify your identity or locate your information in our systems, or as permitted by law.

-If you would like to submit a privacy request, please email us at [support@clever.com](mailto:support@clever.com) with the subject line “GDPR request”.
+If you would like to submit a privacy request, please email us at [trust@clever.com](mailto:trust@clever.com) with the subject line “GDPR request”.

 **Controller's contact details.** Clever, Inc. is the controller of your personal data.
 There are several ways you can contact us.
-You can contact us by visiting our [Help Center](https://support.clever.com/), by emailing us at [support@clever.com](mailto:support@clever.com) or by mailing us at Clever Inc., ATTN: Legal Department, 1263 Mission St, San Francisco CA 94103, United States.
+You can contact us by visiting our [Help Center](https://support.clever.com/) or by emailing us at [trust@clever.com](mailto:trust@clever.com)

 As explained above, if we have collected and use your personal data at the direction of and under the control of a School then we process your personal data as a processor.
 If this is the case, the School is the controller responsible for your personal data and you should contact that School if you have any privacy-related questions or concerns about their privacy practices.

 **Changes to this European Notice.** Clever may modify or update this European Notice from time to time so you should review this European Notice periodically.
 If we change this European Notice in a material manner, for example if we seek to use personal information in a materially different way than we had previously, we will notify you of these changes.

-This European Notice is effective as of May 17, 2022.